 Halifax, NS B3J 1V7

 Commercializing innovation and growing the use of renewable energy are areas where Alisdair has substantial experience.
-He’s an advocate for R&D that assesses potential impacts of petroleum exploration, development and production.
+He’s an advocate for R&D that assesses impacts of energy development and renewable energy technologies on the natural and social environment.
 He believes in building lasting relationships with researchers and academics, industry partners, public servants and elected officials.
 Get in touch with Alisdair to learn how OERA can facilitate research initiatives by creating made-to-order teams of experts and maximizing funding.

 Nalani is the creator of the processes and systems that support OERA’s day-to-day operations.
 She works to ensure flow and information exchange, streamlining interactions and encouraging collaboration.
 Nalani is a central figure at OERA, overseeing financial information, research processes, student programs, Board of Directors and other aspects of the organization's operations.
 Get in touch with Nalani to discuss OERA operations, communications and events.

 Russell is an expert in areas including environmental impact assessment, green energy and environmental regulation of industrial development.
 His hands-on project experience encompasses everything from planning and data analysis to participating in public meetings and developing work plans.
 Contact Russell to learn more about OERA’s geoscience research initiatives and how the association can help meet your research needs.

 With more than 40 years of experience in the public, private and not-for-profit sectors, there’s not much Carey hasn’t seen when it comes to energy in Nova Scotia.
 His background spans offshore oil and gas, energy conservation and renewable energy.
 He’s also a professional engineer who holds an MBA.
 Carey can provide you with information on how the province’s energy sector has evolved in recent years and share his insights on what’s to come.